robcarver17/skipperman/docs/ideas.md

 - key report links for instructors on landing page
 - waiting list - change unallocated status name
 - clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
-- report of qualified people
+- report of qualified people who are available

+### Required for social event:

+- think carefully about how to handle events with no cadets, volunteers etc
+- two types of food event: as part of training event, or social only seperate
+- manage social event with food only (Social)

 ### Required for cadet week: